 Overview of our Commissioners

-Our commissioners represent Scotland, Wales and Northern Ireland, as well as political parties in the House of Commons.
+Our commissioners represent Scotland, Wales and Northern Ireland, and four are put forward by the political parties in the House of Commons.
+They are known as ‘nominated commissioners’.
+Currently only three of the four positions are filled.

-The process for selecting the commissioners to represent the political parties is different, but all commissioners are equal.
+The process for selecting the nominated commissioners is different, but all commissioners are equal.

 Scotland, Wales and Northern Ireland